RayanSiffeO/Machine-Learning-Guide/docs/Vectors.md

 From this perspective, we can more easily see how ML models work.
 Many algorithms check how similar two data points are, using techniques such as Euclidean distances or dot products (which will be explained later).
 Many models are also built directly with vector calculations such as the famous linear regressor or neural networks, although they are used for model optimization (for example, the use of gradients).

-Okay, now that we have a simple explanation of why we use vectors, let's get started with the mathematical explanations.
+Okay, now that we have a simple explanation of why we use vectors, let's get started with the mathematical and computational explanations.
 If you already know some of the topics, I'll provide an index of everything I'll explain so you can organize your thoughts and find what interests you.

 ## Index